Itinerary

 Check back here often for updates to the itinerary.

-This charter guide, provided by Sunsail, complements the online Chart Briefing and contains a wealth of information about travelling and cruising in The Dalmatian Islands, including notes on currency, renting cars, supermarket shopping, as well as specific information about the various anchorages we will stop at during the Flotilla, guidance on grounding, health and safety when underway and emergency contact information.
+This charter eGuide, provided by Sunsail, complements the online Chart Briefing and contains a wealth of information about travelling and cruising in The Dalmatian Islands, including notes on currency, renting cars, supermarket shopping, as well as specific information about the various anchorages we will stop at during the Flotilla, guidance on grounding, health and safety when underway and emergency contact information.

 Note that there are more locations covered than we have the time to visit so not all places mentioned will be in our itinerary.
-We will however be sure to stop at all the ‘must see’ spots that our cruising grounds have to offer.
+We will, however, be sure to stop at all the ‘must see’ spots that our cruising grounds have to offer.
 Some of the details for our location stops may have been updated since the eGuide was published.
 We’ll get the latest information during the onsite chart briefing.

-Download the Charter Guide and keep it handy on your phone or tablet:
+Download the Charter eGuide and keep it handy on your phone or tablet:

 Charter eGuide

-Last updated 03/13/2026.
+Last updated 04/12/2026.
 Please regard this itinerary as a work in progress.
 We may add or delete some items, or move some things around in the weeks leading up to the trip.
 Casual boat parties are guaranteed during the week and stay tuned for details of the race!

 Itinerary outline